 My top tip for businesses interested in giving charitable donations is to develop a solid and ongoing relationship with the charities you support.
 Donations shouldn’t be a once-a-year event, and companies don’t always need to give money to help.

 Ready for your business to make a difference?
-Here are seven fast facts about charitable donations to get you started.
+Here are eight fast facts about charitable donations to get you started.

 1. A charitable donation is a gift